Quantum Programming Without the Quantum Physics: Formal Semantics

 \section{Formal Semantics}

 In this section, we give a formal semantics to a core subset of QPPL.
-We prove that its operations are both implementable (i.e. definable by unitaries, measurements, and initialization of new qubits) and universal (i.e. can efficiently approximate all possible quantum programs).
+We prove that its operations are both implementable (i.e. definable by unitaries, measurements, and initialization of new qubits) and computationally universal (i.e. it can efficiently approximate all possible quantum programs, provided data is encoded in a certain way).
 This section assumes familiarity with quantum computing and programming language theory.

 {\ensuremath{\mathbin{\texttt{\string^=}}}} {\operatorname{FV}} {\operatorname{AV}} {\texttt{qneg}\,()} [1]{\texttt{qrand}\,(#1)} [1]{\texttt{measure}\,(#1)} [1]{\texttt{new}\,(#1)} [2][{}]{\overline{#2}^{#1}}